Palpitations

 Other medical conditions

-Palpitations can be also caused by other health conditions such as:
+Palpitations can be also caused by other health conditions, eg:

 Medicines

 Several commonly used medicines can cause palpitations, including some that you can buy over the counter at pharmacies.
 Talk to your doctor if you think your medicines are causing your palpitations.
-However, do not stop taking any prescribed medicines until after you have sought medical advice.
+However, don't stop taking any prescribed medicines until you've got some medical advice.

 Most of the time palpitations are harmless and will go away on their own.
 Sometimes they can be a sign of something more serious.